When Wild Animals Attack Farmed Animals

-A major challenge to sustainable development is human-wildlife conflict.
-Large carnivores make important contributions to human life through the maintenance of ecosystems and generating tourism.
+A major challenge to sustainable development is human-wild animal conflict.
+In many areas of the world, large carnivores make important contributions to human life through the maintenance of ecosystems and generating tourism.
 However, attacks from these predators are a serious threat to the communities who live alongside protected lands and rely on their farmed animals for survival.

 Large carnivores are also suffering, as they are regularly killed in retaliation for their attacks on farmed animals.
 Killing large carnivores at unsustainable rates also causes disruption within their ecosystems, which may result in negative consequences not only for humans, but for all surrounding life, and certainly for the large carnivores themselves.
 As global rangeland continues to increase, large carnivores face a real threat of extinction due to these conflicts with humans.

 In this study, the authors set out to explore the potential economic losses that human communities face as a result of conflict with large carnivores.
 First, they studied the financial impact (per capita) of losing one farmed calf across 133 countries that overlap with land known to include large carnivores that threaten cows.
 They found that the potential economic losses associated with a large carnivore predation event were eight times higher for people in developing countries than in developed ones.
 Furthermore, in the most economically vulnerable countries, human communities are at risk of losing up to twice their annual income when a single calf is lost to a large carnivore.
 This is in stark comparison to the most economically developed countries, where the loss of a single calf has only a negligible financial impact.

 The study also found that 82% of the geographic distribution of the large carnivores was outside of protected zones.
 Overall, 23% of the distribution overlapped with communities where a predation event would represent a severe economic burden.
 Ten species (out of 18 observed) had over a third of their range overlapping those same economically sensitive areas.